lohithreddy13/Excel_Projects/fnp-sales-analysis/README.md

 Loaded Orders, Products, Occasions, and Cities into the Excel Data Model.

-Defined relationships across tables and created DAX measures for Total Revenue, Total Orders, Average Delivery Days, Average Customer Spend, and product/occasion level metrics.
+Defined relationships across tables and created DAX measures for Total Revenue, Total Orders, Average Delivery Days, Average Customer Spend, and product/occasion‑level metrics.

 Analysis

 Segmented revenue and orders by occasion, product, month, weekday, and city to address the 10 business questions.

-Explored the relationship between order quantity and delivery days to test operational impact.
+Examined the relationship between order quantity and delivery days to test operational impact.

 Dashboard design